Sending Information to Servers

 # ...

 Note that <button> elements can in principle contain complex HTML, not just a text node.
-That’s too complicated for this chapter, so I’m having the browser print a warning and skip the text in that case.There’s an exercise on this.
+That’s too complicated for this chapter, so I’m having the browser print a warning and skip the text in that case.See Exercise 8-8.
 Finally, we draw that text:

 class InputLayout: